 Break up sitting every 30 minutes by standing and walking around and stretching if possible.
 Even standing for a couple of minutes at a time lessens the impact of a sedentary job.

 In addition to taking the initiative to build an ergonomic office space, choosing to participate in chiropractic care is a great way to help eliminate pain from back, shoulder, and neck strain.
 Chiropractic treatment involves adjusting the spine, along with other techniques, offering better alignment in particular and a stronger, healthier body in general.
 A long-term benefit of chiropractic care is a body that enjoys greater mobility and fewer aches and pains.

 An ergonomic office setup is critical in maintaining good posture that minimizes strain and repetitive motion injuries.
 By investing in ergonomically tailored furniture and setting it up to suit your specific needs, you will lessen the harm an office job does to your body.

 If you or a co-worker suffer from symptoms related to an improperly positioned workstation, give us a call.
 Our Doctor of Chiropractic can help get the symptoms under control as well as guide you toward a more healthier spine and working environment.

 This article is copyrighted by Blogging Chiros LLC for its Doctor of Chiropractic members and may not be copied or duplicated in any manner including printed or electronic media, regardless of whether for a fee or gratis without the prior written permission of Blogging Chiros, LLC.

-The information herein on "Working At A Desk: 4 Chiropractic Tips" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Working At A Desk: 4 Chiropractic Tips" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.